-If you’re new to #NurChat and taking part in a twitter chat is completely alien to you, why not check out our simple how to join #NurChat guide here.
+If you’re a #NurChat newbie and taking part in a twitter chat is completely alien to you, why not check out our simple how to join #NurChat guide here.
 If you’re new to twitter and want to test it out, just tweet us @NurChat and we can chat!

 From 2016, all nurses going through the 3 year registration renewal with the NMC will need to evidence that they are working in adherence to The Code.